bob-ros2/voskros/README.md

 ### Node Parameter

 > ~yaml (string, default: "")\
-Path to a YAML file containing the promper configuration.\
+Path to a YAML file containing the prompter configuration.\
 See config directory for an example.

 > ~cwd (string, default: "")\